ppy/osu-wiki/wiki/Tournaments/LGA/2026/en.md

 ## Notes

-[^losers-bracket]: Losers bracket match
-[^losers-finals]: Losers bracket Finals match — final matchup depends on the results of the preceding LR3 match
-[^grand-finals]: Grand Finals match — final matchup depends on the results of the preceding Losers Finals match
 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rating sum